NHTSA deepens probe of Chevy SUV door fires

 The source of the contamination is a cracked automatic transmission fluid line that runs through an engine coolant chamber in the radiator, according to documents filed on the NHTSA website.
 NHTSA has received 512 consumer complaints regarding the transmission problems between August 2005 and May 2012.

-“On a small percentage of vehicles, an internal crack on the oil cooler tube might occur at higher mileages leading to internal leakage of engine coolant,” a spokesman for Nissan said.

-Nissan said no injuries or accidents have been reported to them on this issue.

-Reporting by Ben Klayman and Bernie Woodall in Detroit; editing by Matthew Lewis, Sofina Mirza-Reid and Leslie Gevirtz
+Reporting by Ben Klayman in Detroit; editing by Matthew Lewis and Sofina Mirza-Reid